Adaptive Local Combining with Decentralized Decoding for Distributed Massive MIMO: System Model

-where $\textbf{N}_m \in \mathbb{C}^{A \times L_p}$ represents the additive white Gaussian noise (AWGN) matrix characterized by independent and identically distributed complex Gaussian entries.
-Additionally, $p^p_t$ represents the normalized signal-to-noise power ratio for the UE $t$ during pilot transmission.
-The minimum mean square error (MMSE) estimate $\hat{\mathbf{g}}_{mt} \in \mathbb{C}^{A \times 1}$ of the true channel vector $\mathbf{g}_{mt}$ is provided by \cite{ngo2017cell}:
+where $\textbf{N}_m \in \mathbb{C}^{A \times L_p}$ represents the additive white Gaussian noise (AWGN) matrix characterized by i.i.d. complex Gaussian entries.
+Additionally, $p^p_t$ represents the normalized pilot power for UE $t$ during pilot transmission.
+The MMSE estimate of the true channel vector $\mathbf{g}_{mt}$ is provided by \cite{ngo2017cell}: